matthewantonis-georgiancollege/Python_COMP1112/Assignment2/README.md

 ## Instructions:
 - The file makedocs.py holds a script that will create a set of randomized invoices in the form of Word documents when run.
 - Your task is to create a Python script that processes all docx files created into an Excel spreadsheet that has a row for each invoice and columns for Invoice ID, total number of products purchased, subtotal, tax, and total.
-- The file A2_Ex.xslx contains an example spreadsheet.

 ## Approved Libraries:
 - os